 The first basic reason is to replace your warn out OEM Nissan GTR Suspension (shocks).
 This is for the person that wants there Nissan GTR to get the smoothest ride possible and wants to save money.
 This reason would probably lead you to purchase non adjustable Nissan GTR shocks such as the Tokico HP Series Shocks.
 These shocks will keep your ride height the same as stock height while also giving you a better ride and handling than OEM Nissan GTR Suspension shocks.
-If your Nissan GTR Suspension is still not functioning as it should, just replacing the shocks may not be enough; the springs may also need replacement.
+If the suspension for your Nissan GTR is still not functioning as it should, just replacing the shocks may not be enough; the springs may also need replacement.
 If that is the case, and you want to maintain a stock looking appearance the TEIN H-Tech springs will give you the best possible ride and only lower your car by about 1 inch.

-Nissan GTR Suspension Performance Upgrade
+Suspension Performance Upgrade for the Nissan GTR

 If you want to give your Nissan GTR the best possible handling, you will want to lower it.
 By lowering your Nissan GTR, you lower its center of gravity; hence, preventing the rolling force when cornering.
-The second benefit of having Nissan GTR suspension components to lower your car is that it will add style to your setup by having a more aggressive look.
+The second benefit of having suspension components to lower your Nissan GTR is that it will add style to your setup by having a more aggressive look.
 To lower your Nissan GTR you simply need some lowering springs or some coilovers (more info is available in the respective category description).
 Also, some Nissan GTR applications may find that a camber adjustment useful to prevent the uneven wearing down of tires as the results of lowering the Nissan GTR more than 1.5 inches.

 Don't have a 2010 Nissan GTR?